robertocuervo/hsr-master-thesis-doc/README.md

-# Jaw Viewer Master Thesis Documentation
+# Jaw Viewer Bachelor Thesis Documentation

-Repository for the Documentation of the Master Thesis of Roberto Cuervo and Konrad Höpli
+Repository for the Documentation of the Bachelor Thesis of Roberto Cuervo and Konrad Höpli at the HSR Rapperswil in Switzerland.

 The root folder contains: